kimdang/Library_Management_System/README.md

 ### Installation
 * Clone the repository
-* run docker-compose up -d to start postgresql and pgadmin containers
+* Run `docker-compose up -d` to start PostgreSQL and pgAdmin containers
-* Set up schema
+* Use dbscript.sql to set up the schema
-* run the application
+* Run the application

 ### Contact
 For any questions or inquiries, please contact Kim at nkdang0795@gmail.com